Message for our friends and clients More Information

 - Custom Reporting - Allows one to design custom reports based on individual needs and what needs to be analyzed outside of the metrics already offered.

-- Premium Analytics - Google offers premium analytic services for large organizations and the insights they need.
+- Google Marketing Platform - Google offers premium analytic services for large organizations and the insights they need.

 The Bottom Line